The hitchhiker's guide to the IXPE data analysis: Preliminary data processing

 \section{Preliminary data processing}

-As previously reported, \ixpe data are provided by HEASARC, and they can contain a README file in the observation ID folder indicating possible issues or warnings\footnote{We remark that at the time of writing, several observations performed during the \ixpe GO2 report in a README file show that at TIME=2.614352714230000E+08, some pixels failed on DU2; DU2 data distribution is temporarily suspended until the problem is solved.
-This issue has been fixed and data reprocessing started on March 31$^{st}$, 2026.}.
-As an example, observations performed before the May 2022 reports possible problems due to off-axis and energy scale that the user had to correct by hand using proper tools.
-The preliminary data processing presented here provides suggestions that may be needed only for some observations, but they have to be verified before data extraction and analysis to avoid any issue in the polarimetric measurement.
+As previously reported, \ixpe data are provided by HEASARC, and they can contain a README file in the observation ID folder indicating possible issues or warnings\footnote{We remark that at the time of writing, several observations performed during the \ixpe GO2 include a README file reporting that at TIME=2.614352714230000E+08, some pixels failed on DU2; DU2 data distribution restarted after this issue was fixed, but comparison of the polarimetric results obtained from each DU is encouraged to verify that DU2 provides consistent results.}.
+As an example, observations performed before May 2022 reported possible problems due to off-axis and energy scale that the user had to correct by hand using proper tools.
+The preliminary data processing presented here provides suggestions that may be needed only for some observations, but they must be verified before data extraction and analysis to avoid issues in the polarimetric measurement.
 The following subsections will describe the different procedures in the same order as they need to be performed, following the workflow for the processing.